Meet the Big Blue Elephant in the room

 - Having access to the low interest-rate credit

 We can summarize this as follows:

-- Rich class is closer to the credit creation via commercial banks (high proximity to the money creation) and they have easier access to the credit – the rich class will get the loans on lower interest rate
+- The rich class is closer to the credit creation via commercial banks (high proximity to the money creation) and they have easier access to the credit – the rich class will get the loans at a lower interest rate

 - The poor on the other side have much less access to the credit (low proximity to the money creation) or they have access on very challenging terms (i.e. high interest-rate)